-Home » Recipes » Peanut Butter Oatmeal Energy Bites
+Home » Recipes » Snacks » Peanut Butter Oatmeal Energy Bites

 Peanut Butter Oatmeal Energy Bites

-These Peanut Butter Energy Bites are packed with protein and healthy fats from chia, flax, coconut, oats and sweetened naturally with honey.
+These peanut butter no-bake energy bites are packed with protein and healthy fats from chia, flax, coconut, and oats, then sweetened naturally with honey.

 I love a healthy snack that I can take on the go.
 And these high-protein no-bake peanut butter energy bites are the perfect portable solution.
 They're full of nutrition from good-for-you ingredients like shredded coconut, flax seeds, and nut butter.
 Plus, they're easy to store in the refrigerator or freezer for a make-ahead treat.

-If you're looking for a healthy snack that's gluten free, dairy-free and easily made vegan, you're going to love these energy bites!
+If you're looking for a healthy snack that's gluten-free, dairy-free and easily made vegan, you're going to love these energy bites!
+Here are some more reasons they’re a favorite:

 ingredients for energy bites with peanut butter, oats, coconut and chocolate